danielberkompas/danielberkompas.github.io/_posts/2015-07-03-encrypting-data-with-ecto.md

 ```

 We're almost done!
 Now, to encrypt a string field, all we have to do is change
-it's type in the database.
+its type in the database.
 Suppose we have an `Ecto.Model` with a name attribute
 like this:

 ```elixir